The Climate of Northwestern Oregon

 Oregon's first major inrush of settlers encountered a Willamette Valley paradise that was much drier and sunnier than normal.
 The decade of the 1840s still holds the record as the worst drought ever to afflict our State.

-So Oregon's early settlers adjusted to an abnormal climate, a more sunny, dry climate that favored grasslands and oak trees, quite similar to what one finds nowadays in the Roseburg and Grants Pass areas.
-But then the 1850s rolled in, and with it the normal endless rains and clay mud, and months of gloom.
-One can imagine the thoughts of the settlers who'd come on the first wagon trains, staked their donation land claims, and built their new homes.
-No matter how crummy the weather now became, they knew they were now "locked in."
+So Oregon's early settlers adjusted with pleasure to an abnormal climate, a more sunny, dry climate that favored grasslands and oak trees, quite similar to what one finds nowadays in the Roseburg and Grants Pass areas.
+But then the 1850s rolled in, and with it came the normal endless rains and clinging clay mud, and long months of gloom.
+One can imagine the thoughts of the settlers who'd come on the first wagon trains, joyfully staked their donation land claims, and built their new homes.
+No matter how crummy the weather had become, they knew they were now "locked in."
 Now they had to learn by heart how to spell that native Oregon word, "SADS." *